Launch rate

 How RoleWorth runs this for you

-RoleWorth's Worth Score automates the seven factors against a single job and your Proof Bank.
-The 0-100 score is computed from the same 7-block heuristic — A Role fit, B Proof strength, C Compensation, D Growth upside, E Logistics, F Market signal, G Posting legitimacy.
-The score is shown with a breakdown by block, so you can see which factor pulled the score down and decide whether the gap is fixable with a clarifying question or a proof addition.
+RoleWorth's Worth Score automates the seven signals against a single job, its source, its liveness evidence, and your target constraints.
+The 0-100 score is computed from the same 7-signal decision model: target constraints, job specificity, compensation, logistics, source trust, liveness, and ghost risk.
+The score is shown with a breakdown by block, so you can see which signal pulled the score down and decide whether the gap is fixable with a clarifying question or a source check.

-RoleWorth does not promise interviews.
-What it does is make the apply / maybe / skip decision visible before you spend an hour tailoring.
+RoleWorth makes the pursue / maybe / skip decision visible before you spend an hour tailoring.
 The decision is yours; the score is the input.

 Quick answers

 Because three is too few to capture the real reasons applications fail, and twelve is too many to score in five minutes.
-Seven is the minimum that covers fit, proof, money, growth, logistics, market signal, and legitimacy — the seven independent variables that determine whether an application is worth the effort.
+Seven is the minimum that covers fit, job specificity, money, logistics, source trust, liveness, and ghost risk.
 Each maps to a block in RoleWorth's Worth Score.

 Is this just gut feel with extra steps?

 It is structured gut feel.
-The factors force you to score the things you would otherwise hand-wave.
-The most common application mistake is treating a posting as 'worth applying' because of a single strong factor (great company brand, comfortable salary band) while ignoring weak factors (no proof match, unclear scope, stale repost).
+The signals force you to score the things you would otherwise hand-wave.
+The most common application mistake is treating a posting as 'worth applying' because of a single strong factor while ignoring weak signals: unclear scope, weak source, stale repost, missing salary, or broken application path.
 The framework surfaces what your gut was missing.

 How long should this take per job?